Bob Edwards: Sirius XM Satellite Radio

 While continuing his daily show on XM, Edwards returned to public radio stations in January 2006 with his show Bob Edwards Weekend, produced by XM Satellite Radio and distributed by Public Radio International to affiliate stations around the country.
 A September 22, 2005 press release from PRI states, "Bob Edwards Weekend will provide PRI listeners with an opportunity to sample some of the astute commentary and intriguing interviews offered to XM subscribers each weekday on The Bob Edwards Show."
-This was the first time that a satellite radio company provided programming to over-the-air terrestrial radio.The Bob Edwards Show has received several awards, including: the Deems Taylor Award from ASCAP (2006); a Gabriel Award from the Catholic Academy for Communication Arts Professionals (2006), The National Press Club's Robert L. Kozic Award for Environmental Reporting (2007) for the documentary, "Exploding Heritage", about mountaintop-removal coal mining.
+This was the first time that a satellite radio company provided programming to over-the-air terrestrial radio.

+The Bob Edwards Show received several awards, including: the Deems Taylor Award from ASCAP (2006), a Gabriel Award from the Catholic Academy for Communication Arts Professionals (2006), The National Press Club's Robert L. Kozic Award for Environmental Reporting (2007) for the documentary, "Exploding Heritage", about mountaintop-removal coal mining.
 That program was also honored with a Gabriel Award, a 2006 New York Festivals Gold World Medal, and an award from the Society of Environmental Journalists.

 In 2008, The Bob Edwards Show received an Edward R. Murrow Award from the Radio-Television News Directors Association and a New York Festivals / United Nations Gold Award for the documentary, "The Invisible: Children without homes".
 "The Invisible" also was honored by the Journalism Center for Children and Families and by the Catholic Academy for Communication Arts Professionals.

-In 2009, the show received a Sigma Delta Chi Award from the Society of Professional Journalists for the documentary, "Stories from Third Med: Surviving a Jungle ER."
+In 2009, the show received a Sigma Delta Chi Award from the Society of Professional Journalists for the documentary, Stories from Third Med: Surviving a Jungle ER.
 The documentary also received a Gabriel Award.
 In September 2012, Edwards was named a Fellow of the Society of Professional Journalists.
 In 2013, the program was awarded a Robert F. Kennedy Journalism Award for the documentary, "An Occupational Hazard: Rape in the military".
 The show's last live episode aired on September 26, 2014.

 AARP podcast

-In July 2018, Edwards joined with AARP to host a podcast, Take On Today, which is published most Thursdays.
-The program covers topics of health, work, money, aging, and entertainment, including interviews and panel discussions of issues relevant to older Americans.
+In July 2018, Edwards joined with AARP to host a podcast, Take On Today, which was published most Thursdays.
+The program covered topics of health, work, money, aging, and entertainment, including interviews and panel discussions of issues relevant to older Americans.

-Professional life
+Personal life

+Edwards was married three times.
+His marriages to Joan Murphy and Sharon Kelly ended in divorce.
+He had two daughters, Eleanor and Susannah, with Sharon Kelly.
+He married NPR news anchor Windsor Johnston in 2011, with whom he remained until his death.

+Bob Edwards died on February 10, 2024, at the age of 76, in Arlington, Virginia.
+His cause of death was reported to be from metastatic bladder cancer and heart failure.